ravinderdeol/python_scripts/README.md

 # Python Scripts
-A collection of Python scripts.
+A collection of (useful) Python scripts.